When you have depression or anxiety, you may wonder if you’ll ever qualify for life insurance while taking antidepressants to treat the symptoms.

 Is It Possible to Get Life Insurance While Taking Antidepressants?

-According to the Depression and Bipolar Support Alliance, almost 15 million American adults suffer from major depression every year.
+According to the Depression and Bipolar Support Alliance, about 17.3 million American adults suffer from major depression every year.

 Approximately 25% of cancer patients are depressed, and up to 75% of eating disorder sufferers may be struggling with depression.
 Experts have found stress and depression can increase the risk of heart attack in people with cardiovascular disease by almost 50%.